KLab/mysql-bootcamp/transaction.rst

 .. note::

     This example has a problem.
-We discusse it later.
+We discuss it later.

-After transaction, money is completly transferred or not transferred.
+After transaction, money is completely transferred or not transferred.
 Total amount should not be changed.
 This is atomicity.

 While this transaction, ``SELECT SUM(amount) FROM account WHERE id IN (:from_id, :to_id)``